webdev-dave/reddit-museum/README.md

 ## Potential Extra Features

+- allow users to add custom genres by adding a new genreName and pasting in a link of their favorite subreddit's.
+This could effectively turn this project into a custom gallery tool / bulletin-board by allowing the users to cast their favorite subreddit's to their TV thereby turning the tv into a gallery / bulletin center-piece with the capacity to shuffle and display content based on the user's choices.
+All these customizations should be stored and saved to a user's account.
+This will require figuring out how to create and store user accounts and their corresponding info).
-- merge multiple subreddits of similar genres in same "genre page"
+- merge multiple subreddit's of similar genres in same "genre page"
 - change image resolution from default
 - download img button
 - optimize hidden gallery images to only load after the rest of the visible page has completed loading